 “Why wouldn’t it?”

 Aiko shrugs, dragging the remains of the carrots through more dressing.
-“Because it has to, someday.
+“Because it can’t.
 I won’t always be able to pursue my goals while porting back home every few hours.
 I don’t want to rush things, though.
 As long as Dad’s not reacting badly to me being out of the house so often, maybe in a few months I can try missing lunch now and then, with forewarning.
 Maybe by then he’ll even be able to talk about it with me.”

 Red considers this.
 “A few months seems like such a short time, but a lot has changed for Blue, Leaf, and I in the past few.
 I hope you’re right.
 It would be nice to have you around more.”